SoftwareNetwork/sw/doc/website.md

 ## Organizations

-You can add an organization is you are representing one.
-Then you can add admins (can create,remove projects) and users (can  add versions of their projects).
+You can add an organization if you are representing one.
+Then you can add admins (can create, remove projects) and users (can  add versions of their projects).

 Organizations will receive two root namespaces: `org` for projects with open source licensed and `com` for proprietary code.
 Private repositories both for users and orgs probably will be introduced later.